-The pumpkins were sure out on the grounds of Descanso Gardens.
-We walked to the train boarding area.
+The pumpkins were sure out on the grounds of Descanso Gardens as we walked to the train boarding area.

-The train pulled into the station area.
-Once everyone had detrained we boarded the train.
-Once the safety rules had been given, the conductor blew her whistle and the engineeer tooted the horn and I was off on another unique train adventure.
+The train arrived at the station area.
+Once everyone had detrained we boarded and after the safety rules were given, the conductor blew her whistle and the engineeer tooted the horn and I was off on another unique train adventure.